google/go-github/CONTRIBUTING.md

 - `script/fmt.sh` formats all Go code in the repository.
 - `script/generate.sh` runs code generators and `go mod tidy` on all modules.
 With `--check` it checks that the generated files are current.
-- `script/lint.sh` runs linters on the project and checks generated files are current.
+- `script/lint.sh` runs linters, checks request body fields against the OpenAPI schemas, and checks generated files are current.
 - `script/metadata.sh` runs `tools/metadata`.
 See the [Metadata](#metadata) section for more information.
 - `script/check-schema-fields.sh` runs `tools/schemafields`.
 See the [tools/schemafields](#toolsschemafields) section for more information.
 - `script/test.sh` runs tests on all modules.